One Day in Quebec City – Must-See Attractions for a Short Visit

 If you want accommodation in this part of town and your budget allows it, I recommend L'Auberge St-Antoine which is a well-known and highly-rated hotel located just a 5 minutes walk from Quartier Petit Champlain.

-As the spot where New France was first established, you’ll find archaeological gems like the outline of Samuel de Champlain’s home, and Notre-Dame-des-Victoires Church, built in 1688.
+Place Royale is the big public square of Petit Champlain district.
+It's a must-see while you're in the area.
+It's home to several restaurants and boutiques, and Quebec's oldest church: Notre-Dame-des-Victoires, built in 1688.
 Despite having been destroyed by fires in the past, this plaza has been authentically recreated to its 17th-century splendor.

 Place Royale is a pedestrian plaza located a few steps from rue Petit Champlain.
 Church Notre-Dame-des-Victoires is a historical landmark of Quebec City and one of the oldest churches in North America.
 (Credit: Quebec Wonders)